Thomas Dacre, 2nd Baron Dacre: Early career

 Dacre and his forces served under Thomas Howard, Earl of Surrey at the Battle of Flodden (9 September 1513), where the invading army of James IV was crushingly defeated and its king killed.
-Dacre had commanded the "Border Lancers" at the battle, and their charge had saved Lord Edmund Howard, commander of the English right wing.
+Dacre commanded the "Border Lancers" at the battle, and their charge had saved the life of the son of the Duke of Norfolk, Lord Edmund Howard, commander of the English right wing.
+The battle cry of the Dacres is “A red bull!
+A red bull!”
+(The red bull was a supporter of the arms of Dacre), the cry filling the Scots at Flodden with dread.
 King James IV himself had been killed, and the Kingdom of Scotland then ceased its involvement in the War of the League of Cambrai.
 The victory further helped solidify the reputation of Dacre as a soldier.
-After the battle, Dacre discovered the body of the Scottish king, informed Thomas Howard, Lord Admiral, and took it to Berwick upon Tweed.
-He later wrote that the Scots, "love me worst of any Inglisheman living, by reason that I fande the body of the King of Scotts."
+After the battle, Dacre discovered the body of the Scottish king, informed Thomas Howard, Lord Admiral, and took it to Berwick upon Tweed where it was identified by Scottish courtiers and was then sent down to London in a lead coffin.
+Dacre later wrote that the Scots, "love me worst of any Inglisheman living, by reason that I fande the body of the King of Scotts."